YaniAless/rzip/README.md

 # rzip

+*This is a school project made with around 15 hours of Rust*

 RZIP is a small CLI tool created with Rust language to zip/unzip multiple files.

 We are using [Clap](https://github.com/clap-rs/clap) to handle command parsing